MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/3d-modeling.md

 ## Using 3D Viewer on HoloLens 2 and HoloLens (1st gen)

 HoloLens 2 and HoloLens (1st gen) both ship with a version of the 3D Viewer application.
-The 3D Viewer on HoloLens 2 is designed to serve a very different purpose than 3D Viewer for the desktop or Model Viewer from HoloLens (1st gen).
+The 3D Viewer on HoloLens 2 is designed to serve a different purpose than 3D Viewer for the desktop or Model Viewer from HoloLens (1st gen).
 3D Viewer for HoloLens 2 is more of a *Decorate your space* app.
 You'll notice that holograms persist in place and remain visible even while other 2D apps are running.
 This means that models loaded into 3D Viewer for HoloLens 2 must satisfy the requirements for [3D App Launchers](../distribute/implementing-3d-app-launchers.md).

 ### HoloLens (1st gen) Beta version